Eating a Meal of Fruits Outside the Sukkah

 Answer

-Just as people now sit down to eat a meal of a portion of meat or fish and various vegetables, and this is their meal.
-And they do not eat bread or grain products with it.
+It’s like when people sit down to have a meal of meat or fish with various vegetables, and that itself is their meal, without adding bread or Mezonos.

 Comments